 Walt Disney World bloggers aren’t known for our wry observational humor, but this joke is very funny because it’s generally true.
 A lot of people don’t like to hear this because the Italy booth serves comfort foods that are crowd-pleasing, making it a safe option for those who want to enjoy these type of events, but aren’t adventurous eaters.
 The good news here is that Tuscany is not awful–it’s right in the middle of the pack, which is very good by the Italy booth’s historical standards…

 Now that we have that ringing endorsement out of the way, let’s hedge it a bit.
 At Walt Disney Word, Italian cuisine is fairly ubiquitous and there are a range of good to great options at table service restaurants…in addition to the mediocre ones.
 Tuscany is definitely on the mediocre end of that spectrum.

 This comparison to table service restaurants is relevant because Tuscany is the most expensive of the booths at Epcot’s Festival of the Holidays.
 Every item is either $8 or $10–and keep in mind that these are snack-sized portions.
 Even ordering every single thing is not the equivalent of a full table service meal, and you’ll definitely spend more in the process.

-Anyway, here’s what’s on the food menu at the Tuscany Holiday Kitchen for 2018:
+Anyway, here’s what’s on the food menu at the Tuscany Holiday Kitchen: